RyanGao67/ComputerScience/interview20200420sp.md

 * copy on write: If a resource is duplicated but not modified, it is not necessary to create a new resource; the resource can be shared between the copy and the original.
 Modifications must still create a copy, hence the technique: the copy operation is deferred to the first write.

 * Address space:  is the amount of memory allocated for all possible addresses for a computational entity, such as a device, a file, a server, or a networked computer.

+19. What is an Unordered_map?
+What is a pure virtual function?
+Hackerrank question: Calculate a checksum for a string.
+20. coding exercise, with a key value map. the maps had limited memory 4096kB and I had to write set and get method for a key value pair.
+21. Find the Kth largest number in a shuffled array.